-Avoid operating your machine to close to the edge of cliffs, overhangs, and deep ditches.
+Avoid operating your machine too close to the edge of cliffs, overhangs, and deep ditches.
 The ground may be weak in such areas.
-If the ground should collapse, the machine could fall or tip over and this could result in serious injury or death.
+If the ground collapses, the machine could fall or tip over resulting in serious injury or death.

-Remember that the soil after heavy rain, blasting or after earthquakes, is weakened in these areas.
+Remember that soil after heavy rain, blasting or after earthquakes, is weakened.

-Earth laid on the ground and the soil near ditches is loose.
+Newly laid earth and the soil near ditches is typically loose.
 It can collapse under the weight of vibration of your machine and cause your machine to tip over.

-Install the head guard (FOPS) if working in areas where there is danger of falling rocks.
+Install the head guard (FOPS) if working in areas where there is a danger of falling rocks.